Wheelchair rental! "Stay Active and Mobile with Convenient Wheelchair Rental Options!"

 Types of Knee Braces & Prophylactic Knee Braces

-These preventive knee braces are mainly used by sportspeople to protect the knee from injuries during sports activities.
-They are designed to prevent and reduce the severity of ligamentous injuries of the joint.
+These preventive knee braces are mainly used by athletes to protect their knees from injuries during sports activities.
+Their design aims to prevent and lessen the severity of ligamentous injuries in the joint.
 Athletes commonly wear them, particularly in contact sports, to safeguard the knee joints from injury.
 Examples include ACL braces and motion knee stabilizers.

 Functional knee braces are designed to provide support for already injured knees.
-They are often used by individuals with an ACL injury or tear and those who require assistance after ACL surgery.
+Individuals with an ACL injury or tear, as well as those requiring assistance after ACL surgery, frequently use them.
 Athletes with joint instability also benefit from these braces.
 They have a hinge post shell design that improves soft tissue contact and offers long-term durability.

 Unloader/Offloader Knee Braces

 Unloader knee braces are helpful for individuals suffering from medial compartment knee osteoarthritis and arthritis.
 These braces distribute or offload the pressure from the affected joint to the thigh bone, reducing pain.
-They are also used as preparative devices by people awaiting knee surgery to alleviate stress on the knee beforehand.
+People awaiting knee surgery also use them as preparatory devices to alleviate stress on the knee beforehand.

 Rehabilitative Knee Braces